rbind/yutani/content/post/2019-02-03-enhancing-gather-and-spread-by-using-bundled-data-frames.md

 ## Wait, what is multi-`gather()` and multi-`spread()`??

-In short, the current `gather()` and `spread()` has a limitation; they can gather from or spread into one column at once.
+In short, the current `gather()` and `spread()` have a limitation; they can gather from or spread into only one column at once.
-So, if we want to handle multiple columns, we need to coerce them to one column before the actual gathering or spreading.
+So, if we want to handle multiple columns, we need to coerce them to one column before actually gathering or spreading.

 This is especially problematic when the columns have different types.
 For example, `date` column is unexpectedly converted to integers with the following code: